Treatments · Somatic therapy

 We sometimes pause talking on purpose and just do regulation work.
 Slow breath, orienting to the room, grounding through the feet, lengthening the exhale.
 Not because the conversation was wrong, but because the body needs a moment before the next thing.

-You will occasionally hear the question, “what does your body want to do right now?”
+A therapist may occasionally ask, “what does your body want to do right now?”
 Sometimes the answer is words.
 Sometimes it is move, stretch, push, curl, hold still.
 The body is invited, not required.
-And we end every session with regulation, not raw activation.
-You should leave more settled than you arrived, not less.
+Before a session ends, time may be reserved for grounding and checking what support is needed.
+Responses vary, and a particular result is not promised.

 The Window of Tolerance